 About

-Steven L Herman is the chief national correspondent of the Voice of America, reporting on major American stories, currently focusing on geo-politics, the 2022 midterm elections and climate policy.
+Steven L Herman is the chief national correspondent of the Voice of America, reporting on major American stories from Washington and across the United States.

 From early 2017 through August of 2021, Steve was senior White House correspondent and subsequently VOA's White House bureau chief.
-During the Donald Trump administration, Steve was the radio pool reporter on dozens of Air Force One domestic and international flights, including the 45th president's final flight to Florida.
+He has been the radio pool reporter on dozens of presidential domestic and international trips, and has flown frequently on Air Force One.

-Steve, in 2020, covered both the Republican incumbent's campaign, as well as that of the Democratic challenger and eventual victor, Joe Biden.
-He spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, South Korea and Thailand.
+Steve spent more than a quarter of a century in Asia, including years of reporting from Tokyo and subsequently as a VOA correspondent and bureau chief in India, South Korea and Thailand.
 Steve also served in 2016 as VOA's Senior Diplomatic Correspondent, based at the State Department and traveling to numerous countries with Secretary of State John Kerry.
+He has now covered in the field three consecutive U.S. presidential elections.

 Among the major news stories Steve has covered on scene over the decades include the Baneberry nuclear federal court trial (1979), MGM Grand Hotel fire (1980), Thai April Fool's coup (1981), Squeaky Fromme's prison escape (1987), the Kobe earthquake (1995), the Tokyo subway sarin attack (1995), handover of Hong Kong (1997), end of the Sri Lanka civil war (2009), the Fukushima nuclear disaster (2011), Typhoon Haiyan (2013), Thai coup (2014), the Erawan Shrine bombing (2015) and the Gorkha earthquake (2015).